TransposeData/sandbox/README.md

 TRANSPOSE_API_KEY=YOUR_API_KEY_HERE
 ```

-Finally, uncomment the demos you want to run in `run.py` and run the following command:
+Finally, uncomment the demos you want to run in `run.py` and execute the following command:

 ```python
 python run.py